ePages-de/epages-devportal/_posts/2020/2020-02-25-unit-testing-in-react.md

 ## Conclusion

 Nowadays, there is absolutely no reason why you should not unit test your code.
-With so many great tools out there, the effort of writing tests absolutely pays off by dramatically decreasing the quantity of bugs and getting you  covered when refactoring.  🎉
+With so many great tools out there, the effort of writing tests absolutely pays off by dramatically decreasing the probability of inserting bugs and getting you covered when refactoring.  🎉